bang-boom-splat/bang-boom-splat/README.md

-Hhi :)
+hhi :)
 might use we/us sometimes

-any prns / it/its mainly . im also good with worm/worms or cola/colas :) not forced to use however ❤️
+any prns / it/its mainly .
+she/him , shi/hir , worm/worms , etc. are also fine! just ask if youre interested :)